thobelacs/Contribute-to-OMP-Public-Repos/README.md

 At this point, your PRs will no longer be blocked by EasyCLA on any OMP repo.

-> Note: see further information on [Corporate Contributor](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/corporate-contributor).
+> Note: click in the link for further information on [Corporate Contributor](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/corporate-contributor).

 ### When your company has finished signing the agreement